guillermo-carrasco/PyConSweden2015/README.md

 how we use Python to manage and analyze large amounts of biologically significant data.

-They will also get to peak inside the website that allows clinicians to productively review results from DNA sequencing and make life changing diagnoses.
+They will also get a peak behind the website that allows clinicians to productively review results from DNA sequencing and make life changing diagnoses.

 ### Detailed abstract
 TODO: Do we need to write this?
 I think it's covered elsewhere, no?